CATEGORY

 Internet of Robotic Things (IoRT):

-Recent technological advancements in robotics and AI have led to the introduction of IoRT, which makes use of devices to fuse sensor data from multiple sources and use intelligence to determine the course of action.
-As Industry 4.0 is expected to play a pivotal role in global manufacturing, IoRT will help in more efficient and easier methods for robotic manipulation and grasping in manufacturing functionalities leading to increased use of robotics
+Recent technological advancements in robotics and AI have led to the introduction of IoRT, which make use of devices to fuse sensor data from multiple sources and use intelligence to determine the course of action.
+As Industry 4.0 is expected to play a pivotal role in global manufacturing, IoRT will help in more efficient and easier methods for robotic manipulation and grasping in manufacturing functionalities, leading to increased use of robotics

 Collaborative Robots: